MakeItZone/makeitzone.github.io-source/content/Behind the Scenes/Regular Accounting Processes.md

 There a subtle difference between filtering on "money recieved" and specific transaction type and status for the month of interest.
 Filtering on "money received" will include payments for invoices issued in previous months!

-For example, filtering on "invoices" that were paid in July won't show any invoices from June, May, ... that were also paid in June.
-Whereas filtering on "money recieved" will show the invoices paid in July as well as June, May, etc.
+For example, filtering on "invoices" that were paid in July won't show any invoices from June, May, ... that were also paid in July.
+Whereas filtering on "money recieved" will let you see all invoices that payments are against, independant of when they were issued.

 ### Result

-Each month ends up with an archival copy of all funds recieved and paid.
+Each month ends up with an archival copy of all funds recieved and paid that month.

-They've been checked, and the total on the summary sheet has been calculated outside of QBO.
+They've been verified, and the total on the summary sheet has been calculated outside of QBO as an extra check.

 ### Notes

-*Partial payments will be missing* -

 The data in QBO is *acrual based*.
 That is the values recorded may not match the actual monies recieved.